The Best Tide Pools in Hawaii for Kids: A Local Mom's Guide to Nature's Free Aquariums

 Waikoloa (A-Bay Tide Pools)

-Anaehoomalu Bay on the Kohala Coast has tide pools in the lava rock at the north end of the beach.
-They are shallow and easy to explore, and the nearby beach is one of the best on the Big Island for families.
-Combine with a walk along the ancient Hawaiian fishponds for a cultural component.
+Anaehoomalu Bay on the Kohala Coast.
+Shallow, easy pools at the north end of the beach, and the beach itself is honestly one of the best on the Big Island for families.
+While you're there, walk the path along the ancient Hawaiian fishponds - my neighbor Auntie Kalei (kumu hula) has talked my four kids' ear off about those for years and they still love it.

 Best Tide Pools on Kauai